-Find help answering ground water questions7

-1. Will groundwater be withdrawn from a well for drinking water or other purposes?
+Find help answering ground water questions7 - Will groundwater be withdrawn from a well for drinking water or other purposes?
 If so, give a general description of the well, proposed uses and approximate quantities withdrawn from the well.
 Will water be discharged to groundwater?
 Give a general description, purpose, and approximate quantities if known.

-2. Describe waste material that will be discharged into the ground from septic tanks or other sources, if any (domestic sewage; industrial, containing the following chemicals...; agricultural; etc.).
+No - 2.
+Describe waste material that will be discharged into the ground from septic tanks or other sources, if any (domestic sewage; industrial, containing the following chemicals...; agricultural; etc.).
 Describe the general size of the system, the number of such systems, the number of houses to be served (if applicable), or the number of animals or humans the system(s) are expected to serve.

-c.
-Water Runoff (including stormwater):

-- 1. Describe the source of runoff (including storm water) and method of collection and disposal, if any (include quantities, if known).
+None - c.
+Water Runoff (including stormwater): - 1.
+Describe the source of runoff (including storm water) and method of collection and disposal, if any (include quantities, if known).
 Where will this water flow?
 Will this water flow into other waters?
 If so, describe.
 N/A - 2.
 Could waste materials enter ground or surface waters?
 If so, generally describe.

-7 https://ecology.wa.gov/Regulations-Permits/SEPA/Environmental-review/SEPA-guidance/SEPA-checklist-guidance/SEPA-Checklist-Section-B-Environmental-elements/Environmental-elements-3-Water/Environmental-elements-Groundwater

-3. Does the proposal alter or otherwise affect drainage patterns in the vicinity of the site?
+N/A 3.
+Does the proposal alter or otherwise affect drainage patterns in the vicinity of the site?
 If so, describe.
-No d.
-Proposed measures to reduce or control surface, ground, and runoff water, and drainage pattern impacts, if any: 4.
-Plants Find help answering plants questions a.
-Check the types of vegetation found on the site: ☑ deciduous tree: alder, maple, aspen, other □ evergreen tree: fir, cedar, pine, other ⋈ shrubs \boxtimes grass □ pasture \square crop or grain ☐ orchards, vineyards, or other permanent crops. ✓ wet soil plants: cattail, buttercup, bullrush, skunk cabbage, other ✓ water plants: water lily, eelgrass, milfoil, other ☐ other types of vegetation b.
+No $^{^7\} https://ecology.wa.gov/Regulations-Permits/SEPA/Environmental-review/SEPA-guidance/SEPA-checklist-guidance/SEPA-Checklist-Section-B-Environmental-elements/Environmental-elements-3-Water/Environmental-elements-Groundwater$ d.
+Proposed measures to reduce or control surface, ground, and runoff water, and drainage pattern impacts, if any: N/A 4.
+Plants Find help answering plants questions - a.
+Check the types of vegetation found on the site: - deciduous tree: alder, maple, aspen, other - □ evergreen tree: fir, cedar, pine, other - Shrubs -  grass - □ pasture - □ crop or grain - □ orchards, vineyards, or other permanent crops. - ☑ wet soil plants: cattail, buttercup, bullrush, skunk cabbage, other - ☑ water plants: water lily, eelgrass, milfoil, other - \Box other types of vegetation - b.
 What kind and amount of vegetation will be removed or altered?
-Russian olive trees may be removed.
-Russian olive is Class C weed. c.
+None c.
 List threatened and endangered species known to be on or near the site.
 Columbian sharp-tailed grouse, Greater sage-grouse (both state listed only) d.
 Proposed landscaping, use of native plants, or other measures to preserve or enhance vegetation on the site, if any.
-Disturbed areas will be planted with a native grass/forb mix. e.
+Disturbed areas will be planted with a native grass/forb mix.
+Native riparian trees and shrubs will be planted in suitable locations adjacent to the creeks.
+All plant materials will be purchased from a regional nursery specializing in native plants.
+Plants will be in 1-gallon and/or 40 cubic inch pots and planted in appropriately sized holes. e.
 List all noxious weeds and invasive species known to be on or near the site.

-Canada thistle, reed canarygrass, Russian olive, Russian knapweed, Dalmatian toadflax a.
+Canada thistle, reed canarygrass, Russian knapweed, Dalmatian toadflax 5.
+Animals Find help answering animal questions8 a.
 List any birds and other animals that have been observed on or near the site or are known to be on or near the site.
+Examples include: